Hugh Oldman

 Colonel Sir Hugh Richard Deare Oldman KBE, MC (24 June 1914 – 26 November 1988) was a British Army officer who later served as Secretary for Defence of the Sultanate of Oman.
 He was one of the major participants in the coup d'état in July 1970 that brought Sultan Qaboos to the throne of Oman.
 He also played first-class cricket in Pakistan.

 Early life

 Born in Belgaum in India in 1914, the eldest son of Major General Richard Oldman, Hugh Oldman was educated at Wellington College, Berkshire, and the Royal Military Academy Sandhurst.
-He served as a police constable with the London Metropolitan Police from August 1936 to June 1937.
+He served as a constable with the London Metropolitan Police from August 1936 to June 1937.

 British military career

 Oldman joined the East Yorkshire Regiment and, as a captain, won the Military Cross in North Africa in 1942.
 He assumed command of his battalion in June 1944 and, in August, of the 8th Battalion Durham Light Infantry, following the death of its commanding officer in action.
 He commanded the 8th Battalion during the advance through Northern France and Belgium, including the fierce fighting at Gheel.
 He was awarded the Croix de Guerre (Palme) in 1944.

 He was seconded to the Sudan Defence Force from 1947 to 1951, and held a staff appointment in Pakistan from 1953 to 1956.
 He was awarded the Pakistan Republic Medal in 1956.
 While serving in Baluchistan he played a match of first-class cricket in Quetta for Baluchistan in the Quaid-e-Azam Trophy in 1954.

 Oldman was deputy commander of the Aden Protectorate Levies in 1959 and 1960, and deputy commander of the armed forces of Oman from 1961 to 1964.
 He was awarded the OBE in 1961.
 After a period in the headquarters of Allied Forces Southern Europe, he retired from the army in 1967.